Miftau/Heart-Disease-Predictor-Devtown/README.md

 * **Voice & Conversational UI** — speech-to-text + text-to-speech, allowing voice queries and responses for CardioConsultant.
 * **Model Explainability** — SHAP/LIME explanations for single predictions (feature contribution visualization).
 * **Real-time Monitoring & Drift Detection** — monitor model performance and data drift on incoming data.

 ---

+## AI Tools Used in Development

+This project leveraged several AI tools during its development lifecycle to enhance efficiency, code quality, and problem-solving:

+*   **GitHub Copilot**:
+    *   **Impact**: Copilot was instrumental in generating boilerplate code for Flask routes, helper functions, and even parts of the HTML Jinja2 templates.
+It significantly reduced the time spent on writing repetitive code structures and provided suggestions for implementing complex logic based on comments and function names.
+It was particularly helpful for debugging by suggesting fixes for syntax errors and common Python/pandas/scikit-learn issues.
+*   **Qwen (Alibaba Cloud)**:
+    *   **Impact**: Qwen was used for more detailed explanations of code snippets, especially regarding Supabase integration, OAuth flows, and structuring the subscription management logic.
+It helped in understanding how to best utilize specific libraries and APIs, and provided alternative approaches to implementing certain features.
+*   **ChatGPT (OpenAI)**:
+    *   **Impact**: ChatGPT was valuable for brainstorming architectural decisions, refining prompts for the AI chat endpoint, and explaining complex concepts related to machine learning model preprocessing and deployment strategies.
+It was also used to help refactor code for better readability and structure, and to generate documentation and comments.

+These tools acted as intelligent assistants, accelerating the development process and helping to address challenges more effectively.

+---